 An active member who has met the eligibility requirements for the program, which are age 55 and 25 years of service, may elect to participate in the deferred retirement option program for a period of at least one year, but not more than three years.
 Monthly pension shall be calculated as of the date of participation in the program and shall be accumulated with interest earned on the PMRS DROP account and distributed in a lump sum at retirement.

-As of December 31, 2019, there were three participants in the DROP program, and the balance held by the Plan for the DROP program was \$403,636.
+As of December 31, 2020, there were no participants in the DROP program.

 E. Net Pension Liability (Asset) of the Township